pillfill/rxnorm-client/README.md

  The method endorsed by RxNav to [build WSDL client stubs](http://rxnav.nlm.nih.gov/RxNormAPIMakeApp.html) for their SOAP interface, however, is painful and doesn't work well for most mobile platforms.
 Several years ago we tried to force a WSDL client onto Android anyway, eventually abandoning the idea after plenty of frustration.
 It now appears that [we were in good company](https://stackoverflow.com/questions/5461127/using-jaxb-with-google-android).

- It's also important to note that there's no separate schema for the underlying drug data since datamodels, bindings, etc are [all baked into WSDL definitions](http://rxnav.nlm.nih.gov/RxNormDBService.xml)).
-There are [database schema/RRF files](http://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html), but they aren't terribly helpful since the service bindings we're interested in appear to be Java→WSDL generated.
+ As far as we're aware, there is no separate schema for the service objects since [everything is baked into WSDL definitions](http://rxnav.nlm.nih.gov/RxNormDBService.xml).
+There are [database schema/RRF files](http://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html) available, but aren't terribly helpful since the service bindings we'd need interested in all appear to be defined in code and Java→WSDL generated.

 ##Strategy

- So this project was started to (slowly) build an RxNorm REST client with development broken it into two separate efforts:
+ This project was started to (slowly) build an RxNorm REST client with development broken it into two separate efforts:

  1. Define Separate Data Schemas

- I'm transcribing the available information from the WSDL definition and REST service responses into JSON Schema documents.
+ Our current approach is to transcribe the available service information from the WSDL definition and REST service responses into JSON Schema documents.
 [These schema documents](https://github.com/pillfill/rxnorm-client/tree/master/src/main/resources/schemas) are then used to generate Java POJO objects via [jsonschema2pojo](https://github.com/joelittlejohn/jsonschema2pojo/).
 We're taking this databinding approach with the intention to make the JSON Schemas reusable across other languages and platforms (though this library will remain Android/Java focused).

- 2. Create Service Proxies
+ 2. Create (Simple) Service Proxies

- Once we've made good progress on the data bindings, we'll also build include some lightweight service proxies to simplify interaction with the RxNav REST services.
-This should be the (relatively) easy part!
+ We also plan to build some lightweight service proxies modeled after the RxNav service documentation.
+The mapping between APIs and service objects isn't obvious, so the service proxies should reduce some of that confusion.

+##Goals

-That said, we'll try to stick to a few principles along the way:
+Nothing too ambitious, but we'll try to stick to a few principles along the way:

  * Minimize external runtime dependencies- Currently only the Gson library.
  * Keep the library focused on the data schemas and basic service proxies.